smallstep/certificates/examples/README.md

   certificate and sets a cron that renews the certificate (the cron runs every minute for testing purposes).

+On Linux, you will need the `libpcsclite-dev` package.

 To run this test you need to have the docker daemon running.
 With docker running swith to the `examples/docker directory` and run `make`: